-It is the only monument that is preserved before the Reconquest.
-An inscription on its front façade is the only clue to date its antiquity, which is presumed at the end of 999, and according to the same inscription the architect in charge of its construction was the architect Musa Ibn Alí, commissioned by Ibn Hadidí, who would possibly be of a powerful character of the time.
+It is the only monument that is preserved prior to the Reconquest.
+An inscription on its front façade is the only clue to date its antiquity, which is presumed to be at the end of 999, and according to the same inscription the architect Musa Ibn Alí, commissioned by Ibn Hadidí, was responsible for its construction of a powerful character of the time.

-It also closes on January 1 and December 25.
+also closed on January 1 and December 25.